What is a "humanist"?

 The two main subjects in the university are the lecturer and the student.
 The "humanist" has set the rules for these two subjects.

-Humanities Student 1.jpeg
+Humanities student 1.jpeg

 Student at University of Social Sciences and Humanities, Ho Chi Minh City

-In addition, they themselves must be conscious of preserving the honor and ethics of teachers; respect and protect the reputation, honor and dignity of themselves and others; be willing to help and protect the legitimate and legal rights and interests of themselves and individuals, agencies, organizations and unions; have a spirit of cooperation and mutual assistance, not causing difficulties or troubles when performing their duties; not causing factions or internal disunity in agencies, organizations and unions.
+In addition, they themselves must be conscious of preserving the honor and ethics of teachers; respect and protect the reputation, honor and dignity of themselves and others; be willing to help and protect the legitimate and legal rights and interests of themselves and individuals, agencies, organizations and unions; have a spirit of cooperation and mutual assistance, not causing difficulties or troubles when performing tasks; not causing factions or internal disunity in agencies, organizations and unions.

 Why is there a "humanitarian" rule?